rancher/rke1-docs/docs/os/os.md

 #### Adding the Software repository for docker
 In SUSE Linux Enterprise Server 15 SP2 docker is found in the Containers module.
-This module will need to be added before istalling docker.
+This module will need to be added before installing docker.

 To list available modules you can run SUSEConnect to list the extensions and the activation command
 ```